-■ Establishing a Taiwan Branch of a Foreign Company or Limited Partnership
+Establishing a Taiwan Branch of a Foreign Company or Limited Partnership

 - The investor should then apply to the Central Region Office, MOEA, for "Recognition of Foreign Company / Limited Partnership" verification of investment amount, and registration as a "Branch of Foreign Company (or Limited Partnership)."
-If the site of investment is in a science and technology industrial park, science park, agricultural biotechnology park, or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office, MOEA, the investor should apply for registration as a branch company with the administrative office in charge of that zone or park. - The investor should then apply to the Administration of Commerce of the MOEA for "Recognition of Foreign Company/Limited Partnership" to verify invested amount and register as a "Branch of a Foreign Company (or Limited Partnership)."
-If the company being set up is located in an export processing zone, science park, agricultural biotechnology park (preparatory office), or free trade zone, the investor should apply for registration as a branch company with the administrative agency in charge of that zone or park upon receiving notice of recognition as a foreign company from the Central Region Office of the MOEA - The application procedures for taxation registration, registration as an exporter/importer, factory registration, or specially permitted business are the same for a branch company as for setting up an ordinary company.
+If the site of investment is in a science and technology industrial park, science park, agricultural biotechnology park, or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office, MOEA, the investor should apply for registration as a branch company with the administrative office in charge of that zone or park. - The investor should then apply to the Central Region Office of the MOEA, for "Recognition of Foreign Company/Limited Partnership" verification of investment amount, and registration as a "Branch of Foreign Company (or Limited Partnership)."
+If the site of investment is in an export processing zone, science park, agricultural biotechnology park (preparatory office), or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office of the MOEA, the investor should apply for registration as a branch company with the administrative agency in charge of that zone or park. - The application procedures for taxation registration, registration as an exporter/importer, factory registration, or specially permitted business are the same for a branch company as for setting up an ordinary company.

-■ Establishing a Representative Office of a Foreign Company
+Establishing a Representative Office of a Foreign Company

-- First, apply to the Administration of Commerce of the MOEA for office establishment registration, then obtain an approval letter. - The investor should then apply to the local tax collection authority for a taxpayer code number.
+- First, apply to the Department of Commerce of the Ministry of Economic Affairs for office establishment registration then obtain an approval letter. - The investor should then apply to the local tax collection authority for a taxpayer code number.